Set-OutlookSignatures/Set-OutlookSignatures/docs/Implementation approach.md

 #### 1.6.7.8.
 Adjustments to the code of the product
 If adaptations to the code of the product are desired, the associated expenses will be estimated and charged separately after commissioning.

-In line with the open source spirit of the product, code adaptations are submitted to the product's developers as suggestions for improvement.
+In line with the open-source spirit of the product, code adaptations are submitted to the product's developers as suggestions for improvement.

 To ensure the maintainability of the product, the service provider can only support code that is officially included in the product.
 Each customer is free to adapt the code of the product itself, but in this case the service provider can no longer offer support.
 For details, see "Supported versions".
 # 2. German (Deutsch)